NishatTasnim01/Netflix-Stock-Price-Prediction/README.md

 <h1 align="center"> Netflix Stock Price Prediction </h2>

-This repository contains code for predicting Netflix (NFLX) stock prices using two different machine learning models: Long Short-Term Memory (LSTM) for time series forecasting and Logistic Regression.
+<p align="left"> This repository contains code for predicting Netflix (NFLX) stock prices using two different machine learning models: Long Short-Term Memory (LSTM) for time series forecasting and Logistic Regression. </p>

 ## Overview
 The project aims to forecast the closing stock prices of Netflix using historical data.
 Two models are implemented and compared: